jonathanbennett73/amiga-ptplayer-minimal/README.md

 # amiga-ptplayer-minimal
-This is a  modified version of Frank Wille's ptplayer Amiga Protracker replay source with changes for small / 64KB demo productions to reduce the size of the code.
+This is a  modified version of Frank Wille's ptplayer Amiga Protracker replay source with changes for small / 64KB demo productions to reduce the size of the code in the executable.

 The original code is on Aminet: http://aminet.net/package/mus/play/ptplayer